-Few leave marriages of any length unscathed, but the financial impact is often more extreme for those who have been together for decades.
-For example, when one partner has always assumed the money management duties, the other is left with atrophied skills and a dangerous lack of awareness about how much they may own or owe.
+Few leave marriages of any length unscathed, but the financial impact is often more extreme for those who’ve been together for decades

 “One would be surprised how many spouses have no idea what the other spouse earns, has in a 401(k) or even where their spouse banks,” says Elizabeth Durso Branch, family law attorney and partner at McCurley, Orsinger, McCurley, Nelson & Downing in Dallas.
 “One spouse could be hiding money and failing to disclose assets.”
 Those who remain ignorant often sell themselves short.

 Wives tend to be particularly hard hit when a marriage crumbles, and today’s depressed economy is worsening matters.
 According to a 2011 U.S. Census Bureau study, women who divorced in the past 12 months reported less household income than recently divorced men, and were significantly more likely to receive public assistance than their ex-husbands (23 percent as opposed to 15 percent).

 “For women who have never supported themselves or who have dabbled at part-time work and volunteerism, taking full financial responsibility for themselves can be emotionally paralyzing,” says Debra D. Castaldo, a professor at Rutgers University and author of “Divorced without Children: Solution Focused Therapy with Women at Midlife.”

 “I have worked with women in my practice who have never written a check, paid a bill on their own or balanced a checkbook,” says Castaldo.
 The typical result: poor decisions that lead to accepting an unfair divorce settlement and mismanaging cash and credit.